 Offshore, a small rock island, devoid of obvious vegetation, is coated white and obviously a favorite nesting area for birds local to this area.
 We are searching for puffins and we may be the only people on the planet to leave Newfoundland without experiencing a single sighting.
 Seasonally, this location is also famous for watching whales swimming and icebergs floating past.

 The Cape Bonavista Lighthouse served from 1843 to 1966 when the nearby steel tower assumes the important role.
 In 1970 the historic lighthouse is transferred from the Federal Department of Transport to the Newfoundland Provincial Government for development as a Provincial Historic Site.

 The impressive concrete tower, surrounded by a two-storey, wooden structure has been restored to its 1870 appearance when its first keeper, Jeremiah White, tended the oil lamps and polished the brass and glass of the light which was transferred from Inchcape (Bell) Rock in Scotland where it had been in use since 1811.

 The interior of the wooden frame house is redecorated to be as historically accurate as possible for the period around 1870.
 Following photographs show the furnished rooms inside the Cape Bonavista Lighthouse.

 Cape Bonavista is an interesting and very beautiful place.
-As an added bonus, we are only a 3.0 KM (1.9 mile) drive away from another major natural attraction at Dungeon Provincial Park.
+An added bonus is only a 3.0 KM (1⅞ mile) drive away to Dungeon Provincial Park.